TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 1/Philippians 1.8.md

 ---

-For God is my witness, how I long after you all in the tender mercies of Christ Jesus.
+For God is my witness, how I long after all of you in the tender mercies of Christ Jesus.